mickael-kerjean/filestash-website/_docs/install-and-upgrade.md

 <img src="https://raw.githubusercontent.com/mickael-kerjean/filestash_images/master/screenshots/setup.png" alt="setup screenshot" height="320"/>

-Follow the wizard and you should be up and running in less than a minute
+Follow the wizard and you should be up and running in less than a minute.
+For a production instance, make sure you fill the `host` value under `configure->general` to your domain name

 ## Using a reverse proxy